 Each student’s Individualized Education Program (IEP) must provide at minimum, the following information.

 • The child’s current levels of educational performance- This information is developed from individualized evaluations, using various assessment methods.
+An assessment for students with autism is especially important.
+ABLLS-R and AFLS are highly-regarded assessment methods, and CentralReach's software streamlines these methods.

 • Annual goals- Short-term objectives outline what the student can reasonably accomplish within the one-year time frame.
 Goals can relate to academics, address social or behavioral challenges, physical needs, or other educational needs.